 - Higher wattage adapters at or above 9V/2.56A will also deliver a maximum of up to 15W peak power to your iPhone*

-- Your MagSafe Charger is designed for faster and most efficient charging with iPhone 13 models, iPhone 12 models and Apple MagSafe accessories.
+- Your MagSafe Charger is designed for faster and most efficient charging with iPhone 14 models, iPhone 13 models, iPhone 12 models, and Apple MagSafe accessories.

 - When charging a non-MagSafe Qi-compatible device with a MagSafe Charger, power is reduced and charge times may be slower than on a typical Qi charger.

-- Don't place credit cards, security badges, passports or key fobs between your iPhone and MagSafe Charger because this may damage magnetic strips or RFID chips in those items.
+- Don't place credit cards, security badges, passports, or key fobs between your iPhone and MagSafe Charger, because this might damage magnetic strips or RFID chips in those items.

 - If your iPhone is connected to both a MagSafe Charger and power via a Lightning port, your iPhone will charge via the Lightning connector.

-- As with other wireless chargers, your iPhone or MagSafe Charger may get slightly warmer while your iPhone charges.
+- As with other wireless chargers, your iPhone or MagSafe Charger might get slightly warmer while your iPhone charges.
 To extend the lifespan of your battery, if the battery gets too warm, software might limit charging above 80 percent.

-- Find out how to clean your MagSafe Charger.
+- Learn how to clean your MagSafe Charger.

-- Find out about the magnets in MagSafe products.
+- Learn about the magnets in MagSafe products.